dananau/GTPyhop/README.md

   - Several example problem domains.
 Go to the `Examples` directory, launch Python 3, and try one or more of the following:

-        import simple_goals
+        import simple_hgn
-        import simple_tasks
+        import simple_htn
-        import simple_tasks_with_error
+        import simple_htn_with_error
-        import backtracking_tasks
+        import backtracking_htn
-        import blocks_hybrid
+        import blocks_gtn
-        import blocks_tasks
+        import blocks_htn
-        import blocks_goals
+        import blocks_hgn
         import blocks_goal_splitting
-        import logistics_goals
+        import logistics_hgn
         import pyhop_simple_travel_example

 ### Further reading

   - The best overall description of GTPyhop is [[Nau21](#Nau21)].
-  - [Some GTPyhop Details](Some_GTPyhop_Details.md) discusses some details of GTPyhop's operation, compares it to some other planners, and discusses backward-compatibility with Pyhop.
+  - [Some Remarks about GTPyhop](Some_Remarks_about_GTPyhop.md) discusses some details of GTPyhop's operation, compares it to some other planners, and discusses backward-compatibility with Pyhop.
   - GTPyhop does a totally-ordered version of Goal-Task-Network (GTN) planning without sharing and task insertion.
-For precise definitions of those terms and their theoretical properties, see [[Alf16](#Alf16)].
+For definitions of those terms and their theoretical properties, see [[Alf16](#Alf16)].
-  - [[Ban21](#Ban21)] describes a re-entrant version of GTPyhop that has some advantages for integration of acting and planning.
+  - [[Ban21](#Ban21)] describes a re-entrant version of GTPyhop that has some advantages for integrating acting and planning.

 ### References